iamtejasbele/Python-Course-by-Tutedude/README.md

 # Task 1: Perform Basic Mathematical Operations
-This Python script performs **basic mathematical operations** on two user-input integers: **addition, subtraction, multiplication, and division**.
+This Python script performs basic mathematical operations on two user-input integers: addition, subtraction, multiplication, and division.
 Functionality:
 1. User Input:
    - The program prompts the user to enter two numbers (`a` and `b`).